miftahulmuhaemen/spotify-tracks-etl-portfolio/README.md

 # Spotify Tracks Dataset Analysis

 ## Introduction
-This project demonstrates a modern data engineering workflow using the popular Spotify Tracks dataset.
-The goal is to showcase end-to-end ETL (Extract, Transform, Load) practices, data validation, and analytics readiness using industry-standard tools.
+This project demonstrates a data engineering workflow using the popular Spotify Tracks dataset.
+The goal is to showcase end-to-end ELT (Extract, Load, Transform) practices, data quality, and analytics readiness.
 The dataset, sourced from Kaggle, offers a rich ground for analysis, featuring a wide range of track attributes and popularity metrics.
-Its high usability score (100%) and the personal interest in music analytics make it an excellent choice for a portfolio project, even though it consists of a single fact table without dimension tables due to its pre-aggregated nature.

 ## Project Directory Structure